 ⇒ Deep Pockets

-That time when Nick’s ID fell out of his pocket in the taxi on our way to the airport immediately comes to mind as the top reason for needing deep pockets.
-He stores his wallet, keys, change and phone in his pockets, so if they aren’t deep enough to hold those things in, they won’t make the cut.
+That time when my ID fell out of my pocket in the taxi on the way to the airport immediately comes to mind as the top reason for needing deep pockets.
+I keep my wallet, keys, change and phone in my pockets, so if the pockets aren’t deep enough to hold those things, the pants don’t make the cut.

 ⇒ Quick Drying

-Nick doesn’t often pack more than one pair of pants for a whole trip.
-If there’s a need to wash that pair, it needs to dry quickly so they can be worn again the next day.
+I often take half the clothes I need on longer trips and wash them in the sink halfway through a trip.
+They need to dry quickly so they can be worn again the next day.
 A pair that takes a full day to dry is just not going to work.

-★ Our Top Pick – Men’s Travel Pants: Bluffworks Chino Pants
+★ Our Top Pick – Men’s Travel Pants

 Pros: Stretchy, breathable material that doesn’t wrinkle.
 Design and fit that look really nice and specially tailored.
 Abundant pockets and security features.
 Do not looks like “travel pants”.